mrasus16112/pipescript/README.md

 make cell(`firstcell`) is 69;
 ```

-The above program will name the first cell "firstcell," and then set its value to 69.
+The above program will name the first cell "firstcell", and then set its value to 69.

 Now you can set values, but that is still an extremely incomplete language.
 To actually do things with these cells, there are many built-in procedures (or functions) which you first import with the import-statement, and then execute with the do-statement.